Impact of GDPR on Clinical Research

 The European Union’s General Data Protection Regulation (GDPR) took effect on May 25, 2018.
 The regulation governs the processing of personal data of individuals located in any member state of the European Economic Area (EEA) or personal data processed in the context of an entity’s establishment located in an EEA member state.
 Personal data are defined broadly as “any information relating to an identified or identifiable natural person (‘data subject’); an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.”
 The law had an immediate impact on clinical research generally and multi-regional clinical trials specifically.

-The GDPR applies extraterritorially in a broad range of circumstances and has disrupted US-based research as the privacy regulations in the US differ substantially from those of the EEA.
-Mark Barnes, MRCT Center Faculty Co-Director and Partner at Ropes and Gray, has led an effort to understand the key issues and implications of the GDPR on multi-regional clinical trials, clinical research, and public health.
+The GDPR applies extraterritorially in a broad range of circumstances and has disrupted US-based research as the privacy regulations in the US differ substantially from those of the EEA and the GDPR restricts the transfer of personal data from the EEA to the US and other non-EEA jurisdictions.
+The GDPR continues to create complications for multi-national research nearly three years after its effective date given the issuance of conflicting guidance by European authorities and differing interpretations of key provisions of the law by research stakeholders such as ethics committees and research institutes.
+Mark Barnes, MRCT Center Faculty Co-Director and Partner at Ropes & Gray and David Peloquin, Senior Advisor to the MRCT Center and Partner at Ropes & Gray have led an effort to understand the key issues and implications of the GDPR on multi-regional clinical trials, clinical research, and public health.
 The effort seeks to define the issues, establish a dialogue with the European Commission and European Data Protection Board (EDPB) to illuminate problematic provisions of the GDPR and their impact, and develop solutions (if possible) and guidance to assist industry- and academic-sponsored research.

 Current Status: Active